cdklabs/cdk-construct-analyzer/README.md

 * Time to first response: Fast issue resolution reflects active, responsive maintainers.
 * Provenance Verification: Verifies package authenticity and supply chain security.
+* Release Frequency: Regular releases signal iteration, patching, and progress.
 * Number of Contributors: More contributors reduce risk of abandonment and reflect shared maintenance.

 ##### Quality

 Signals that are visible in the repo/package that showcases quality:

+* Documentation Completeness: High quality document
+* Tests checklist (unit/snapshot): Tests ensure correctness and prevent regressions.
-* Documentation Completeness: High quality documentation makes the project easier to adopt and use (README, API References, Usage Examples).
+* Stable versioning (>=1.x.x, not deprecated): Indicates API maturity and stability.ation makes the project easier to adopt and use (README, API References, Usage Examples).

 ##### Popularity